What is Domestic Abuse?

 The impact of domestic abuse and related stalking and harrassment is vast.
 It not only impacts the victim and their family but also their friends, neighbours and communities where they live and work.

-A Home Office report released in January in 2019 estimated the social and economic cost for victims of domestic abuse in 2016/17 in England and Wales to be approximately £66 billion.
+A Home Office report released in January in 2019 estimated the social and economic cost for victims of domestic abuse in England and Wales to be approximately £66 billion per year.
 The figures are complex and relate to anticipated, consequential and responsive costs from protective and preventative measures to police and criminal justice system responses.
 As a result, the average unit cost of a domestic abuse victim is calculated at £34,015.

 A recent analysis in 2018 released by Trust for London and the Henry Smith Charity, highlights the costs of domestic violence to the public purse across England – a minimum of £5 million each week in every region.
 Costs are split into the following areas:-